A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 Then 5 kilometres down the road...

-Then as I reached Colchani and waited for me outside the little restaurant where I had my second breakfast.
+And then as I reached Colchani he waited for me outside the little restaurant where I had my second breakfast.

 The owner asked if it was my dog.